GliaX/tourniquet/README.md

 Supports are to be created based on your own printer and support settings.
 Please reach out if you have any questions.

+Approximately 46g of material is needed to print a single copy of the 4 necessary parts.

 Material: ABS
 * Layer Height: 0.2 mm
 * Infill: 100%